pnp/blog/content/post/how-to-monitor-azure-resources-with-power-platform/index.md

 ---
-title: "how do you monitor azure resources with power platform / four contribution"
+title: "How do you monitor Azure resources with Power Platform"
 date: 2022-09-04T11:06:00-04:00
 author: "Duvan Baena"
 githubname: DuvanBaena